thoughtworks-jumpstart/jumpstart/back-end-web-development/web-service-with-mongodb/using-mongodb-with-mongoose.md

 Here is the [project repo](https://github.com/thoughtworks-jumpstart/express-books-api) for you to fork and work on.

+Tasks:

+- Fork and clone the project
+- Create a new branch `checkout -b with_mongodb`
+- Make sure your local MongoDB is up and running
+- Install Mongoose package in your project `npm install mongoose`
+- Create a Mongoose schema/model for `Book`, and implement the API using this model
+- Create another model called `Author`, and update the `Book` schema to include one author for each book.
+- Implement new REST APIs for author, e.g. creating a new author, search author by name, getting books written by an author, etc

 ## Resources

 - [M101JS: MongoDB for Node.js Developers](https://university.mongodb.com/courses/M101JS/about)